gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="kotlin_k2"></a>
 #### Build scripts now accept dependencies compiled with Kotlin K2 compiler

-As announced by the Kotlin team, the [K2 compiler is going stable Kotlin 2.0](https://blog.jetbrains.com/kotlin/2023/02/k2-kotlin-2-0/).
+As announced by the Kotlin team, the [K2 compiler is going stable in Kotlin 2.0](https://blog.jetbrains.com/kotlin/2023/02/k2-kotlin-2-0/).

 Starting with Kotlin 1.9.0-RC and until the release of Kotlin 2.0, you can easily test the K2 compiler in your Gradle projects.
 In order to do so, add `-Pkotlin.experimental.tryK2=true` to your command line invocations or add it to your `gradle.properties` file: